Kotlin/kotlin-spec/docs/src/md/kotlin.core/inheritance.md

 An interface type may be inherited from any number of other interface types (and only interface types) without any limitation.

+TODO: there are limitations, for example, generic interfaces with different parameters make things complicated

 Inheritance is the primary mechanism of introducing [subtyping relations][Subtyping] between user-defined types in Kotlin.
 When a classifier type $A$ is declared with base types $B_1, \dots, B_i$ it introduces subtyping relations $A <: B_1, \ldots, A <: B_i$, which are then used in  [overload resolution] and [type inference] mechanisms.